Lambardar: Feudals in the Senate

 After the independence, unlike India, Pakistan did not undertake the land aggressive land reforms to transfer the land ownership from zamindars to cultivators.
 As a result, the majority of the agrarian land holding still remains in the hands of very few powerful zamindars, who now hold sway over the political power and refuse to reform the land ownership to continue their hold over wealth and power.
 Almost all elected leaders of the state have been from the landed and feudal gentry in many cases holding the title of lambardar.
 That has resulted in a feudal system perpetrating the Pakistan Senate and its elected representatives.
 Most Presidents and prime ministers also have been from feudal stock, with the exception of martial law administrators and generals, who led coups.

-Lambardar is semi hereditary status in Punjab, Pakistan.
-Zamindar with considerable land holdings and Hereditary status are usually serving as Lambardar.
-Currently Educated youngsters with Landholdings and Hereditary status are Being appointed by Deputy Commissioners to Replace Old Member of Family Serving as Lambardars in Punjab.

 The first female Lambardar in West Pakistan was Begum Sarwat Imtiaz who took oath in 1959.
 She was lambardar of village Chak 43/12 L, Chichawatni, District Montgomery (now Sahiwal).
 Presently her daughter Begum Arshia Azhar is Lambardar of said village.
 That was recognized as a milestone for women empowerment in patriarchal Pakistan and the Muslim world.